Don't Let Winter Freeze Your Fun - Warm Up with Colorado Snowshoeing!

 At COHH, we are fans of the MSR EVO snowshoe.
 It’s a durable shoe, highly rated by amataur hikers, has a long hiking life and a reasonable purchase price of $140.

-REI SNOWSHOE RENTAL
+REI SNOWSHOE RENTALs

 WHAT TO TAKE ON A COLORADO SNOWSHOEING HIKE